-This page answers some questions you might have about our proposed EMF rules.
+This page answers some questions you might have about our EMF rules.

 EMF and licence variation

-The specific changes we are proposing to make to each licence class are detailed in the General Notice or in the correspondence that we have sent to licensees.
-In summary, the new EMF condition:
+The changes we have made are set out in the General Notice of Final Decision or in the correspondence that we have sent to licensees.
+In summary, the new EMF licence condition:

 - includes a new set of definitions relating to the EMF condition;

-- sets out an exemption where licensees are not required to comply with the ICNIRP general public limits in emergency situations;
+- sets out an exemption where licensees are not required to comply with the general public EMF limits in emergency situations;

-- imposes a requirement to keep records demonstrating compliance with the ICNIRP general public limits; and
+- imposes a requirement to keep records demonstrating compliance with the EMF condition; and

 - imposes a requirement to take into account Ofcom’s Guidance on EMF Compliance and Enforcement.

-Our proposed EMF condition is the same across all licence classes we are proposing to vary.
+Our EMF licence condition is the same across all licence classes that have been varied.

 The key legislative provisions relevant to wireless telegraphy licensing are set out in Annex A1 of our October 2020 statement on measures to require compliance with international guidelines for limiting exposure to EMF (PDF, 1.1 MB).
 These include: